-An estimated program contingency of 5% of \$23 million of construction costs (\$1.1 million) is included to address unforeseen conditions during construction and other unanticipated expenditures.
-The FY 2022-23 budget includes \$1 million to be allocated for BIP contingency.
+An estimated program contingency of \$1 million is included to address unforeseen conditions related to the Glendale-Hyperion Complex of Bridges, which is anticipated to be awarded for construction in the coming year.
+The FY 2023-24 budget includes \$3.5 million to be allocated for BIP contingency.
 Any additional contingency funds needed for BIP will be requested through the HBP.

-Since the FY 2021 budget report, the following two bridges have fully closed-out and have been removed from the active project list:
+Since the FY 2022 budget report, the following two bridges have fully closed-out and have been removed from the active project list: